ZelmoTheDragon/ws-rs-explorer/README.md

 204: No content
 ~~~

-This endpoint provides a simple delete operation.
+This endpoint provides a simple deleted operation.
 The unique identifier should be defined in the path parameter.
 The result contains nothing.